 A busy 2008 saw Sandler in I Now Pronounce You Chuck and Larry with Kevin James and Jessica Biel, You Don’t Mess With the Zohan opposite Emmanuelle Chriqui and the family comedy Bedtime Stories with Keri Russell.
 The following year saw him in another dark comedy, Judd Apatow’s Funny People, which starred Seth Rogen and Jonah Hill.

 As time progresses, we'll have more info about Adam Sandler here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.